-Beyond Diversity: Why Employers Must Create Inclusive Corporate Cultures was originally published on Vault.
+Beyond Diversity: Why Employers Must Create Inclusive Corporate Cultures was originally published on Firsthand.

 “People fail to get along because they fear each other.
 They fear each other because they don’t know each other.
 They don’t know each other because they have not communicated with each other.”